Quiver Schur algebras and q-Fock space: Graded multiplicities and -Fock space

+In the special cases \cite[Th.
+45, Prop.
+76]{FSS} explicit formulas are available which play an important role in the context of link homology theories developed therein.
+In general it is a nontrivial task to compute these bases explicitly.

-Thus one only needs to prove uniqueness, and this holds by the usual standard arguments: if $\{p'_\xi\}$ is another such basis, then we have that is $\Psi$-invariant, which is impossible by Theorem \ref{psi-properties}(3).
-Finally Theorem \ref{fock-space} together with the definition \eqref{pairing} show that the classes of the simple objects are dual to the classes of indecomposable projectives. \end{proof} It is a general phenomenon that canonical bases appear naturally from categorifications with positivity and integrality properties.
-For example, in all simply-laced finite dimensional Lie algebras, Lusztig's canonical bases for tensor products of irreducible representations were shown by the second author to arise from the projectives.
-In the special cases \cite[Theorem 45, Proposition 76]{FSS} explicit formulas are available which play an important role in the context of link homology theories developed therein and more generally in \cite[\S 1.3]{KI-HRT}.
-The general interplay between canonical bases and higher representation theory will be discussed in greater detail in forthcoming work \cite{WebCB} by the second author.
-Also note that our result is moreover yet another striking example of how $\glehat$ behaves like a Kac-Moody algebra, even though it is not covered by the theory of categorification for quantum groups as described in \cite{KLIII}, \cite{Rou2KM}.
+It is a general phenomenon that canonical bases appear naturally from categorifications with positivity and integrality properties.
+For example, in all simply-laced finite dimensional Lie algebras, Lusztig's canonical bases for tensor products of irreducible representations were shown by the second author to arise from the projectives in the so-called tensor algebra.
+This and the general interplay between canonical bases and higher representation theory is discussed in greater detail in \cite{WebCB}.

+Also note that our result is another striking example of how $\glehat$ behaves like a Kac-Moody algebra, even though it is not covered by the theory of categorification for quantum groups from \cite{KLIII}, \cite{Rou2KM}.
+One theme in recent years has been a recognition that theorems like Theorem \ref{fock-space}, which prove the existence of a {\it weak} categorification, can be considerably strengthened to a {\it strong} categorification or strong action by considering $2$-morphisms, \cite{CR04}, \cite{Rou2KM}, \cite{KLIII}, \cite{CaLa}.
+At the moment, no consensus definition of such a strong action for $\glehat$ exists.
+Some examples and partial constructions have appeared in the literature: for example, some pieces occur in \cite[\S 9]{HYII}, in the context of polynomial functors and \cite{ShVa}, in the context of representations of rational Cherednik algebras; but even in these situations, the notion of a strong action remains unclear and a formal definition is so far not available.
+We expect that our construction should provide such a $\glehat$-action.